The Practice of Generalist Social Work

 Prices & shipping based on shipping country

-The text also comes with a rich companion website that includes instructor support materials and realistic case studies that connect learning to practice.
-Please visit www.routledgesw.com to explore the cases and access the additional resources.
+The text also comes with a rich companion website that includes support materials and six unique cases that encourage students to learn by doing.
+Go to www.routledgesw.com to explore the cases and additional resources.

 Table of Contents

 CHAPTER 6 Social Work Practice with Families: Engagement, Assessment and Planning

 CHAPTER 7 Social Work Practice with Families: Intervention, Termination, and Evaluation

 CHAPTER 8 Social Work Practice with Groups: Engagement, Assessment, and Planning